Holidays in Europe: 15 overlooked destinations is written by Jens Skovgaard Andersen

 Lake Balaton - a clear must-see on your holiday in Europe

 The Balaton-felvidéki National Park is located just a few kilometers north of Central Europe's largest freshwater lake, Lake Balaton.
-It is Hungary answer to Provence or Tuscany.
+It is Hungary answer to Provence or Toscana.
 It is an area with breathtaking views, underground lakes, ancient small villages with small white houses and a wealth of beautiful places to stay.